kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-10-generating-sprites.markdown

 CSS images sprites are not used that often any more, because of SVG or vector fonts.
 But I still use them as a fallback for browsers incapable of displaying vector fonts.

-I will need a Spritesmith plugin for Gulp:
+I will need a Spritesmith plugin for Gulp.js:

 {% highlight sh %}
 $ npm install --save-dev gulp.spritesmith